dannberg/dannb-org/content/blog/2024/apple-vision-pro-thoughts.md

 Right now, our digital lives are trapped behind tiny screens.
 All our applications, digital communication, and connection feel one-step removed from us.
 All our lives, we haven't questioned this, because it's just how things were.
 We couldn't even imagine it any differently.

-Apple's vision for "spacial computing" isn't just an evolution of previous VR gaming devices.
+Apple's vision for "spatial computing" isn't just an evolution of previous VR gaming devices.
 It solves a new problem that people didn't know they had: *how can I remove that distance between myself and my digital life*?

 The first generation Vision Pro isn't a perfect device.
 It doesn't actually solve this problem.
 But it makes users keenly aware that there *is* a problem to be solved.
 Once again, Apple is peering into the future in a way no one else can, and successfully solving a future problem.